Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ### Code Buttons

-The first digit of the code display (<num>3</num>) indicates the current IFF mode, which can be either of:
+The first digit of the code display (<num>3</num>) indicates the current mode for the AN/APX-76 interrogator.
+It can be either of:

 - Off (white square)
 - Mode 1